This post may contain affiliate links. Please read our disclosure policy.

 Funnel Cake Toppings

-Here are some optional toppings for your funnel cakes:
+Here are some optional toppings for this funnel cake recipe with pancake mix:

 • Whipped cream